 What to do for your health before you come

 - Meningococcal Disease (Meningitis): Meningitis is a rare but dangerous disease.
 Consider getting a vaccine before you come to the United States.
 It is not required but recommended.
-To learn more about Meningitis, click here.
-If you choose not to get a vaccine, you must sign a waiver form.
+If you choose to not get a vaccine, students who live on campus must sign a waiver form.

 - Health Insurance: All students MUST have health insurance to study in the English Language Institute.